Ioannesi/PERN-API-PEOPLE/README.md

 - npm version: 3.10.10
 - Postgresql 16.0-1

-# POSTGRES DATABASE AND RUN THE SERVER
+# POSTGRES DATABASE AND RUN THE SERVER(The system does not support migration.
+To make it work, you need to follow these steps:)
 ## Step 1: Install PostgreSQL
 If you haven't already install PostgreSQL, you can do so from the official PostgreSQL website: https://www.postgresql.org/download/.